 Most Empaths are familiar with picking up, and acting out, other people’s personality traits.
 They can easily rub off and they may find themselves mimicking the ways of others.
 But during a personality-shifting episode the Empath parades the behaviors of what the other ‘believes’ they own.
 Time spent in the presence of those who see them in a less-than-cheery way, creates a short transitional period for the Empath, as they act out the attributes befitted to them.
 These traits are a far cry from their true personality, but for a time, whilst in the other’s company, they become imparted.

 When no longer in said person’s presence the Empath may be left scratching their head as to why they always act in such a way, especially after they tried to be their true-self and not the fictitious oddity of a creature they often portray.

 The positive side

 It may seem I have painted a negative picture of how Empath morphing looks.
 There is also a positive, uplifting aspect which transpires during time spent with those who hold the Empath in high regard.
 For example, those who see the Empath in a good light, who understand their traits and see only positive qualities in them, it will generate an uplifting morphing episode.
 When this happens the Empath experiences an inner-power and their positive personality traits become more vibrant, energized and inspiring.
-They glow with confidence and an inner-strength, not always accessible, and generally feel elevated.
+They glow with confidence and an inner-strength, and generally feel elevated.

 Although morphing may sound a tad ‘out there’, it is just another quirky trait of the Empath and a further example showing how easily influenced they are by the suggestions of other people’s energy.
 Morphing is simply another aspect of energy transferral.
 Empaths can be manipulated by powerful energy, such as strong emotion, opinions and ideas, and this is no different.